About Mr. Earhart

 Out of college, I began my teaching career in Concordia, MO (population: 2,100) teaching a variety of humanities courses whilst calling the offense on Friday nights.
 But being as how I do not hunt, fish, ride horses, or worship NASCAR, I decided to move to Austin after my second year of teaching.
 It was a wise move.
 I must like Austin, as I’ve since acquired a dog and a house – even convincing my elder brother, Jeremy, a professional starving-artist, to abandon Brooklyn for the allure of Austin two years ago.

 I love to travel, having spent a bit of time in Europe and Mexico, and I just returned from a two-month excursion in Peru and Columbia; I geek-out on baseball and I’ve an addiction to fantasy athletics that makes Dungeons and Dragons look socially acceptable (but a least I’ve managed to drag Mr. Timmons and Mr. Uhler into this dark world with me - strength in numbers).

 At Anderson I have several roles of varying importance.

-My second role at Anderson is to teach both US History and Contemporary Issues.
-US History is my passion; we will revel in the ambiguity of all that is the United States.
-I’m excited to return to teaching a subject (I did not teach US History in 2011-12) that, if taught correctly, drips with elements of social justice.
-Contemporary Issues is a breath of fresh air in a public school system suffocated by standardization and conformity of thought.
-I simply revel in having the opportunity to challenge students with intellectual discourse – delving deep into the ambiguity that encompasses the majority of modern issues.
-I take this course very seriously and I look forward to interacting with all who visit this site (even Wizard).
+My second role at Anderson is to teach US History.
+US History is my passion; we will revel in the complexity of all that is the United States.
+I’m excited teach a subject, that if taught correctly, drips with elements of social justice.
+I aspire for this course to be a breath of fresh air in a public school system that is all too often suffocated by standardization and conformity of thought.
+I embrace the opportunity to challenge students with intellectual discourse – delving deep into the ambiguity that encompasses the majority of modern issues.
+I take this course very seriously and I look forward to interacting with all who visit this site.

 That’s probably enough.
 If you made it this far, thanks for reading!
-Again, comments and questions are welcome.
+Comments and questions are welcome.